junxit/us-congress-bills-114/bill.md

   >   - **(1)** was selected before the date of enactment of the Alaska Native Veterans Land Allotment Equity Act; and
   >   - **(2)** as of the date of enactment of that Act, was not conveyed to the person.

+- **(5)** by striking subsection (f), as designated by paragraph (3) and inserting:
+  > - **(f)** *Definitions* For the purposes of this section:
+  >   - **(1)** The term “veteran” means a person who served in the active military, naval, or air service, and who was discharged or released therefrom.
+  >   - **(2)** The term “Vietnam era” has the meaning given the term by paragraph (29) of section 101 of title 38.

 ## § 4.
 Regulations

-Not later than 1 year after the date of enactment of this Act, the Secretary of the Interior shall promulgate final regulations to carry out the amendments made by this Act.
+Not later than 1 year after the date of enactment of this Act, the Secretary of the Interior shall promulgate, after consultation with Alaska Native organizations, final regulations to carry out the amendments made by this Act.
+During the consultation process, the Secretary shall, in coordination with Alaska Native organizations and to the greatest extent possible, identify persons who are eligible to receive an allotment under section 3 of this Act.
+Upon promulgation of the final regulations, the Secretary shall contact each of these persons directly to provide an explanation of the process by which the person may apply for an allotment under section 3 of this Act.